drone/docs/content/usage/deploy.md

 # Conditions

-Use the `when` block to limit deployment step execution.
-This first example executes a deployment step when the branch is `master`:
+Use the `when` block to limit deployment step execution:

 ```
 deploy: